ibexa/documentation-developer/docs/search/criteria_reference/currencycode_criterion.md

 ## Limitations

-The `CurrencyCodeCriterion` Criterion is not available in Solr or Elasticsearch engines.
+The `CurrencyCodeCriterion` Criterion isn't available in Solr or Elasticsearch engines.

 ## Example